Vegan Leather Guide

 Is vegan leather durable?
 How long does vegan leather last?

 With proper care, plant leather products should last between 5 to 10 years.
-Your mileage may vary depending on how much and often you use them, your environment, and exactly how the items are used.
+It all depends on how much and often you use them, your environment, and exactly how the items are used.

 How can I care for my vegan leather?